samareshbera/samareshbera.github.io/_pages/about.md

 <b>I am looking for candidates interested in pursuing PhD in the area of systems and networking.
 [Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for PhD position".</b>

+<b>If you are looking for internship in the area of next-generation networking (5G and beyond), [Email me](samaresh.bera@iitjammu.ac.in) your CV with subject "CV for internship position".</b>

 Work Experience
 ----------
 * Assistant Professor, Dept. of CSE, IIT Jammu (Dec.
 2022 -- Present)